Best Geek-o'-Lanterns

 After voting irregularities in Florida, and Ohio cast doubts on the winner of the 2000 presidential election and the integrity of the 2004 process, voting rights activists are preparing themselves.
 There are several sites that are tracking voting problems in order to take action, if necessary, even before Election Day.
 One of these is Wired.

-Problems Voting in the General Election?
+According to Problems Voting in the General Election?

 “Had a problem casting your ballot in this year's general election?
 We want to hear from you….